What is a Haglund’s Deformity?

 Surgery can also be used to treat Haglund’s deformity if less invasive methods don’t work.
 During surgery, your doctor will remove the excess bone from your heel.
 The bone may also be smoothed and filed down.
 This reduces the pressure on the bursa and soft tissue.

-Goals of Surgery for a Haglund’s deformity
+Goals of Surgery for a Haglund’s Deformity

-- With most cases, the prominence of the bump is the main issue, so the goal of surgery is simply to make the heel bone less prominent to relieve pressure and pain against it.
+- In most cases, the prominence of the bump is the main issue, so the goal of surgery is simply to make the heel bone less prominent to relieve pressure and pain against it.

 - If there is also Achilles tendon degeneration present, then surgery may involve repairing the Achilles tendon as well.